-For some transactional relationships, there are strict legal requirements to Know Your Customer (KYC); financial institutions and other regulated industries need to perform proper due diligence on who they are doing business with.
-Or, in some jurisdictions, KYC is also required if a transaction, or set of transactions, crosses a threshold.
+For some transactional relationships, strict legal requirements to Know Your Customer (KYC) govern financial institutions and other regulated industries.
+They need to perform due diligence to ensure the people they do business with are who they say they are.
+Other regions require KYC if transactions cross a threshold.

 Technical considerations for building trust online

-As we’re discussing digital activities, it’s important to note that trust in the internet age is not simply between two parties.
-Rather, there are a myriad of connected devices, algorithms, data collections, third parties, cross-border transfers and a future of innovations such as AIs, autonomous organizations and digital twins that require careful deliberation.
+Trust in the digital age is not simply between two parties.
+There are myriad connected devices, algorithms, data collections, third parties, cross-border transfers and innovations such as artificial intelligence, autonomous organizations and digital twins that require trust.

-Know what information you are collecting and how you use, share and delete it
+Know what information is collected and how to use, share and delete it

 - Security expertise

 Have the staff or outside expertise to analyze, deploy and adjust trust programs